demiroguzhan/melbourne-housing-analysis/README.md

 ## 2.3 Type Column

-We are renaming strings for better explanation and factorizing those values.
-Then, checking levels of created factor to be sure everything is alright.
-Looking into the new structure and summary to check everything looks like as what we wanted.
-We had no NA values in “Type” column too.
+We will be renaming strings for better explanation and factorizing those values.
+Then we will check levels of created factor to ensure everything is alright.
+After factorising, we will be looking into the new structure and summary to ensure everything looks like as what we wanted.
+By checking our summary report, we can see that we have no NA values in “Type” column too.

 ``` r
 housing_dataset$Type[housing_dataset$Type == "h"] <- "House"